monika0603/glowing-spork/README.md

 # Python Data Structures & Algorithms

 This repository is dedicated to Python data structures and algorithms for learning purposes.
-This youtube video (https://www.youtube.com/watch?v=tWVWeAqZ0WU) is an awesome resource to learn graph algorithms specifically.
+This youtube video (https://www.youtube.com/watch?v=tWVWeAqZ0WU) by Alvin Zablan is an awesome resource to learn graph algorithms specifically.
+Alvin explains the approach to a problem fluently and makes graph solution implementation like a piece of cake.

 **What is a graph?**